ehsanshahrabi/Project3_Air_Quality_Index_Monitor/README.md

 3. Defines two base URLs: ``base_url_cities_1`` and ``base_url_cities_0``.
 These URLs will be used to construct the *API endpoint* URLs for retrieving air quality data for each city.
 4. Iterates over each city in ``cities_list`` and constructs the complete API URL using the base URLs and the city name.
 Sends a GET request to the constructed URL using ``requests.get()``, and parses the response as JSON using ``.json()``.
 5. Checks if the response status is "ok" using ``response_cities['status']``.
 If it is, inserts the response data into the MongoDB collection using collection.insert_one(response_cities).
+6. With the data_extract.ipynb code, generate a JSON file mimicking a MongoDB database structure, facilitating visualization for the Second and Third Views.

 ### Setting up the Flask web application.
  Here we set up a Flask web application that interacts with a MongoDB database to retrieve air quality data and display it on a map.